Markestic

 8. Intellectual property rights

 8.1.
-The Parties agree that all Intellectual Property created and/or transmitted by the Agency as a result of the Specific Assignments (hereinafter referred to as “Creations”) shall be protected by the Copyright Act 1999.
+The Parties agree that all Intellectual Property created and/or transmitted by the Agency as a result of the Individual Order (hereinafter referred to as “Creations”) shall be protected by the Copyright Act 1999.
 LXXVI.
 Act (hereinafter referred to as “the Act”) 63. §-is an intellectual product commissioned for the purpose of advertising within the meaning of Art.
-The Parties agree that the Agency shall acquire the copyright in the Works in full and transfer it in full to the Client upon full payment by the Client of the commission fee set out in the relevant Individual Assignment.
+The Parties agree that the Agency shall acquire the copyright in the Creations in full and transfer it in full to the Client upon full payment by the Client of the commission fee set out in the relevant Individual Order.

 8.2.
 The Agency warrants that it will ensure the transfer of rights.
-By transfer, the Client acquires the exclusive right to use the Works and the right to transfer the rights so acquired to a third party or to grant a third party the right to use the Works.
+By transfer, the Client acquires the exclusive right to use the Creations and the right to transfer the rights acquired to a third party or to grant a third party the right to use the Creations.

 8.4.
 If a third party is involved in the creation of the Creation, the Agency shall ensure that the Client receives the property rights in the Creation from the third party.
 If this is not possible, the Agency shall inform the Client in advance and shall make every effort to obtain the unlimited rights of use of the Creation in question for the Client, if so requested.

 8.6.
-The Agency shall be liable for the intellectual property rights in all material provided by the Client to the Agency for the production of the Works.
-The Principal reserves the right to dispose of any Originations which it may make available to the Agency for the performance of the Specific Assignments.
-The Agency may not use, disclose, communicate to third parties or exploit in any other economic activity any such Works in any other way than for the performance of the Specific Assignment and directly in connection therewith.
+The Agency shall be liable for the intellectual property rights in all material provided by the Client to the Agency for the production of the Creations.
+The Client reserves the right to dispose of any Originations which it may make available to the Agency for the performance of the Individual Order.
+The Agency may not use, disclose, communicate to third parties or exploit in any other economic activity any such Creations in any other way than for the performance of the Individual Order and directly in connection therewith.

 8.7.
 The Client acknowledges that the ideas, sketches, plans, designs, graphics, visualizations, finished products presented to the Client during the cooperation are the property and the Creation of the Agency, therefore their realization by other persons or any type of sharing or copying, or their disclosure to third parties (in particular, but not exclusively, sharing and forwarding through online platforms, including electronic mail, social media and chat platforms) is against the legitimate economic interests of the Agency.